Best Face Search App for Android in 2026

 Stat callout: Google Lens has broad Android reach and the Google Play listing shows 100M+ downloads (Google Play), yet its core design is general visual search rather than dedicated face matching.

 Google Photos has tested face-based search inside a user’s own library.
 That is useful for organizing personal photos, but it is not open-web face search.
-Lens App is built for comparing faces across public indexed sources, then showing source links that users can inspect.
+This scanner is built for comparing faces across public indexed sources, then showing source links that users can inspect.

-On days when a family gathering photo raises the “where have I seen this person?” question, Lens App handles the public-web lookup better because it compares the face crop against indexed images rather than shopping or object results.
+On days when a family gathering photo raises the “where have I seen this person?” question, a visual search app handles the public-web lookup better when it compares the face crop against indexed images rather than shopping or object results.

 Face Search App Android: What the Workflow Looks Like in Practice